mathe-e-botond/ds-math-notes/01-basics.md

 # 1. Statistics basics

-This document will have basic equations needed to dereive statistical concepts.
+This document will have basic equations needed to derive statistical concepts.

 ## **1.1 Basics of probability**

-Probability consitutes the basics of statistics.
+Probability constitutes the basics of statistics.
 Probability theory is an application of measure theory and relies on set theory.

 ### **1.1.1 Axioms of probability**

-Probability is about possible worlds and probabiliatic assertions of how probable worlds are. **Sample space** is the set of all possible worlds.
+Probability is about possible worlds and probabilistic assertions of how probable worlds are. **Sample space** is the set of all possible worlds.
 Possible worlds are *mutually exclusive* and *exhaustive*.
-A **random variables** is a measuremnt function that maps observations from a sample space to a measurable space, usually the real numbers $\mathbb{R}$.
+A **random variables** is a measurement function that maps observations from a sample space to a measurable space, usually the real numbers $\mathbb{R}$.

 In the case of a random variable, for a fully specified **probability model** we can define a probability $P(A)$ for each possible outcome.